-Bills payable include mainly funds borrowed from various banking institutions which were lent out to customers of the BPI Group in accordance with the agreed financing programs.
-Loans and advances arising from these financing programs serve as collateral for this liability (Note 10).
-The average payment terms of these bills payable is 0.59 years (2019 - 0.90 years).
+Bills payable include mainly funds borrowed from various banking institutions which were lent out to customers of the BPI Group.
+As of December 31, 2021, the Parent Bank no longer holds any bills payable as they all matured within the year.
+The average payment terms of these bills payable is 1.12 years (2020 - 0.59 years).